Racism in China: Discrimination against Africans and people of African descent

 According to BBC News, in 2020, many people in China have expressed solidarity with the Black Lives Matter movement.
 The George Floyd protests have reportedly sparked conversations about race that would have not otherwise occurred in the country, including treatment of China's own ethnic minorities.
+Observers have noted the apparent contradiction between the government's foreign policy toward Africa and its tolerance of racial hostility toward Africans on Chinese social media in an otherwise highly censored environment.

 In the late 2010s, videos about Africans holding a written Chinese blackboard and chanting in Chinese went viral on Chinese social media.
 In February 2020, a video in which African children chanted, "I am a black devil and my IQ is low", was spread on Chinese social media.
 A group of BBC reporters traced the video's origin and created a documentary, Racism for Sale, on BBC Africa Eye, after Wode Maya expressed his fury at it.
 In the documentary, reporters revealed the video was made by a Chinese videographer located in Malawi.
 They also revealed abuses when creating videos and the videographers' racist attitude towards African people.
 After the documentary was released, pressure from Malawi was piling on the Malawian government.
 The videographer was later arrested and expelled from Malawi.

-In August 2023, Human Rights Watch reported that racist content against Black people is widespread on the internet in China.
+Racist content against Black people or representations of Black people is widespread on the internet in China.
+On Chinese social media, Black people are often framed as a demographic threat.
+Interracial relationships involving Africans result in virulent online criticism.
 According to academic Kun Huang, each time a mixed-race Chinese-African person has gone viral on social media, a nationalist backlash has ensued.
+In 2025, it was reported that AI-generated videos that contained racist stereotypes about Black people were spreading on Chinese social media platforms.

 COVID-19 pandemic

-The number of reported acts of racism against Africans and against black foreigners of African descent both increased in China during the COVID-19 pandemic in mainland China.
+The number of reported acts of racism against Africans and against black foreigners of African descent increased in China during the COVID-19 pandemic in mainland China.
 Black foreigners not from Africa have also faced racism and discrimination in China.
 In response to criticism over COVID-19 related racism and discrimination against Africans in China, Chinese authorities set up a hotline for foreign nationals and laid out measures discouraging businesses and rental houses in Guangzhou from refusing people based on race or nationality.
 Foreign Ministry spokesman Zhao Lijian claimed that the country has "zero tolerance" for discrimination.
 CNN stated that this claim ignored the decades' long history of racism and discrimination against Africans in China which predated the COVID-19 pandemic.
 During the 2022 Shanghai lockdown, viral locally produced videos of Africans shouting scripted, positive wishes to the Chinese audience have been criticized as stereotypical and even dehumanizing.